I Received a 1099-G for a State/Local Refund. Where Do I Enter This in the OLT Software?

 Note: If the refund, credit, or offset is for a tax year other than the current tax year, you must enter that year in Box 3 using the format “YYYY” (e.g., “2020”).

-- If interest of $600 or more was paid on the refund, you must also file Form 1099-INT.
+- Interest on Refunds: If interest of $600 or more was paid on the refund, it is reported on Form 1099-INT and must be included as interest income.

 Source: